Robin Gibson (architect): Notable projects

-The concept of educating people about culture influenced the Queensland Government to develop the Queensland Cultural Centre.
-The centre is to create easy access and connection for pedestrian to be more involved with every part of the site.
-It consists four parts: the Queensland Art Gallery, the Queensland Museum, the State Library of Queensland and the Performing Arts Complex.
+The concept of educating people about culture influenced the Queensland Government to develop the Queensland Cultural Centre (QCC).
+The centre was made to create easy access and connection for pedestrians, and to help them be more involved with every part of the site.
+It consists four parts: the Queensland Art Gallery, the Queensland Museum, the State Library of Queensland and the Performing Arts Complex (now Queensland Performing Arts Centre).
+These original buildings of the Queensland Cultural Centre designed by Gibson, were recognised by the Queensland Heritage Council on 12 June 2015 for their cultural heritage significance.